Erick M. Carreira

-Erick M. Carreira is a Cuban-born American organic chemist and professor at ETH Zürich.
+Erick M. Carreira (born 1963) is a Cuban-born American organic chemist and professor at ETH Zürich.
 He is known for his research group's work in total synthesis projects, particularly asymmetric synthesis of complex natural products.
 He became the editor-in-chief of the Journal of the American Chemical Society in 2021.

 Early life and education

 Carreira was born in 1963 in Havana, Cuba.
 He received his B.S. in 1984 from the University of Illinois at Urbana–Champaign, where he worked with Scott E. Denmark.
 He then began graduate work at Harvard University as a student of David A. Evans and received his Ph.D. in 1990.
 He was a postdoctoral fellow at the California Institute of Technology with Peter Dervan until he joined the faculty there in 1992.

 Academic career

 Carreira began his independent research career on the Caltech faculty and became a full professor in 1997.
 While there, he received several awards for successful new faculty and for his skilled teaching.
 He has been a full professor of chemistry at ETH Zürich since 1998.

 Carreira has coauthored and coedited several major reference works in the total synthesis field, including volume 93 of Organic Syntheses.
 In 2019, Carreira was appointed as the editor-in-chief of Organic Letters published by the American Chemical Society, where he had previously served as an associate editor for 18 years.
 In April 2020, Carreira was elected for a membership in the National Academy of Sciences of the United States.
 In September 2020, he was appointed chief editor of the Journal of the American Chemical Society.
 Carreira is the first Hispanic American scientist to hold the position.